MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/managed-identity.md

 For user-assigned managed identities, the developer needs to pass the managed identity client ID or the full resource identifier string when creating <xref:Microsoft.Identity.Client.IManagedIdentityApplication>.

-Like in the case for system-assigned managed identities, <xref:M:Microsoft.Identity.Client.IManagedIdentityApplication.AcquireTokenForManagedIdentity(System.String)> is called with the resource to acquire a token for, such as `https://management.azure.com`.
+Like in the case for system-assigned managed identities, <xref:Microsoft.Identity.Client.IManagedIdentityApplication.AcquireTokenForManagedIdentity(System.String)> is called with the resource to acquire a token for, such as `https://management.azure.com`.

 ```csharp
 IManagedIdentityApplication mi = ManagedIdentityApplicationBuilder.Create(userAssignedId)